Click here to participate

 Below is an example of the scores for Southampton City Council who has granted permission for their GCC data to be publicly available.
 Please click on the logo to view a summary report along with a breakdown of their score across the five themes.

-Scores will also be made available through the GCC Tracker status map for GCC signatories, so that the overall performance of participating GCC signatories will be displayed (with permission) in the Tracker website providing visual indication of the various components of the tracker.
+Scores will also be made available through the GC Tracker status map for GC signatories, so that the overall performance of participating GC signatories will be displayed (with permission) in the Tracker website providing visual indication of the various components of the tracker.

 Click here for the Tracker website

 Sustainable Development Goals

 There are clear links between the Green City and the UN Sustainable Development Goals (SDGs) which were developed as a model, aiming to achieve a better and more sustainable future for all by 2030.
 Addressing global challenges ranging from poverty, inequality, climate change and environmental degradation.

 Central to the GC work is assisting in achieving UN Sustainable Development Goal 17, Partnerships For the Goals.
 This being said the five themes encompass eleven SDGs from SDG1, No Poverty to SDG 15, Life on Land as shown in the graphics to the right.